radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 {: #tlsx509pkix }

 All RadSec server implementations MUST implement this model.
-RadSec client implementations SHOULD implement this model, but MUST implement either this model or TLS-PSK ({{?RFC9813}}.
+RadSec client implementations SHOULD implement this model, but MUST implement either this model or TLS-PSK.

 If implemented, the following rules apply: